 Lynden Trail, OLB, Norfolk State

-Height: 6-6.
-Weight: 262.
-Projected 40 Time: 4.83.
+Height: 6-7.
+Weight: 269.
+40 Time: 4.91.
 Projected Round (2015): 4-6.
-1/31/14: Trail helped himself with a good week at the Senior Bowl.
+4/25/15: Trail helped himself with a good week at the Senior Bowl.
 He showed the ability to drop into coverage and rush the passer.
 Trail is a great fit as a 3-4 outside linebacker.
 If it weren't for the off-the-field concerns, he'd probably be a second-day pick.
 Trail ran slower than expected at the Combine.

 Trail is a two-time FCS Outstanding Defensive Player of the Year with the Buck Buchanan Award.
 The senior amassed 91 tackles with 11.5 tackles for a loss and five sacks in 2014.
 Trail has a history of off-the-field issues, including an arrest for assault.
 He started out his collegiate career at Florida before transferring to Norfolk State in 2012.